-Kevin Sneed of Prince George’s County, Maryland was pulled over for a broken taillight.
+Kevin Sneed of Prince George’s County, Maryland, was pulled over for a broken taillight.
 He ended up with an attempted murder charge.
-But after a two-year battle, and with help from advocacy groups Life After Release, and Black Lives Matter DC, Mr. Sneed can continue being a freed man.
+But after a two-year battle, and with help from local advocacy groups, Sneed can continue being a freed man.
 Sometimes the justice system gets it right.

-Sneed was left bruised; beaten by the arresting cop.
-Yet Sneed was charged with attempted murder of an officer.
+Sneed was left bruised and says he was beaten by the police officer, and yet he was charged with attempted murder of an officer, NBC reports.

 Understandably, the two-year battle that ensued took an emotional and psychological toll on Sneed, who maintained his innocence throughout the matter.